 Reading the results matrix

-The matrix is a table with prompts in rows, models in columns, and each cell listing the brands cited.
+The matrix is a table with prompts as rows, models as columns, and each cell listing the brands cited.
 It is the centerpiece of the benchmark: it turns dozens of answers into a readable map of your AI visibility.

 The three zones to spot